Singular persistent homology with geometrically parallelizable computation

-The issue of time-complexity is related to a different issue that is often more important in persistence computations.
+The issue of time complexity is different from the issue that is often more important in persistence computations.
 Data sets of reasonable size make programs like MATLAB run out of resources even on high-end computers.
-Parallelizing the persistence algorithm and distributing the computation among a network of computers with average parameters make possible practical computations that are not even feasible directly.
+Parallelizing the persistence algorithm and distributing the computation among a network of computers with average parameters make possible practical computations that are not even feasible directly, cf. Remark \refR{POIGH2}.

 \SecRef{Discussion}{D}